slitzer/racing-lap-tracker/README.md

 Sample lap times from `database/sample_lap_times.json` are loaded on first start when the table is empty.
 Set `SEED_SAMPLE_LAPTIMES=false` to skip loading these records.
-Set `ENABLE_SAMPLE_DATA=true` to add a "Generate Sample Data" button on the Admin page.
+Set `ENABLE_SAMPLE_DATA=true` to add a "Generate Sample Times" button on the Admin page.

 ### Running Tests